ghifarit53/daycula-vim/README.md

 This colorscheme works best with [vim-polyglot](https://github.com/sheerun/vim-polyglot), please install it first

-Make sure your terminal supports true colors as for now this colorscheme only supports that
+Also, make sure your terminal supports true colors as this colorscheme only supports that

 ## Screenshot